 The surprising history of how Americans have fought over the meaning and legacy of the Revolution for nearly two and a half centuries

 Americans agree that their nation’s origins lie in the Revolution, but they have never agreed on what the Revolution meant.
-For nearly two hundred and fifty years, politicians, political parties, social movements, and ordinary Americans have constantly reimagined the Revolution to fit the times and suit their own agendas.
+For nearly two hundred and fifty years, politicians, political parties, social movements, and a diverse array of ordinary Americans have constantly reimagined the Revolution to fit the times and suit their own agendas.

-By exploring the Revolution’s unique role in American history as a national origin myth, The Memory of ’76 shows how remembering the nation’s founding has often done far more to divide Americans than to unite them, and how revising the past is an important and long-standing American political tradition.
+By exploring the Revolution’s unique role in American history as a national origin myth, Hattem shows how the meaning of the Revolution has never been fixed, how remembering the nation’s founding has often done far more to divide Americans than to unite them, and how revising the past is an important and long‑standing American political tradition.

 Michael D. Hattem is a historian of early America and author of Past and Prologue: Politics and Memory in the American Revolution.
 He is the associate director of the Yale–New Haven Teachers Institute and lives in New Haven, CT.